General Information / Learn More About Mutual Funds

 (6) How is NAV of a fund calculated?NAV stands for Net Asset Value of a mutual fund.
 This is the price of one unit of a mutual fund.
 It is determined by “total assets minus total liabilities” divided by the number of units issued.NAV of a fund is usually calculated daily or monthly, depending on the type of assets in which the fund invests in.
 The NAV will fluctuate in line with the underlying assets that the fund invests in.(7) Are funds easy to monitor?By investing in funds, professional fund managers will help you to monitor their performance.
 If you would like to check out the latest performance of your investment holding(s), you can:

-• For Featured Funds services: Access the "GoWealth" > “Featured Funds” > click on your existing fund for more details.
+• For Featured Funds services: Access the "Investment" > “Featured Funds” > click on your existing fund for more details.

-(8) What are the key risks of investing in funds?Generally speaking, risks involved in investing in funds include, but shall not be limited to,• General Investments Risks
+(8) What are the key risks of investing in funds?Generally speaking, risks involved in investing in funds include, but shall not be limited to,

 • Risks of Underlying Assets